-A major step up in global support to innovation in agricultural systems is urgently needed to reach the international Sustainable Development Goals.
+A major boost in global support to innovation in agricultural systems is urgently needed to reach the UN Sustainable Development Goals (SDGs).

 CoSAI's vision is a world where there is:

-- wide availability of affordable, safe and nutritious foods
+- Wide availability of affordable, safe and nutritious food

-Meeting these different objectives is a huge challenge — especially in many parts of the Global South, where demand for food is rising quickly and resources are limited.
-Innovation is the only way forward – innovation in policy, institutions and financial instruments as well as science and technology, is a crucial way forward.
+Meeting these different objectives is a huge challenge – especially in many parts of the Global South, where demand for food is rising quickly and resources are limited.
+Innovation in policy, institutions and financial instruments, as well as science and technology, is a crucial way forward.

-CoSAI's aim is to influence public and private support to innovation to rapidly scale up Sustainable Agriculture Intensification (SAI) in the Global South.
+CoSAI's aim is to influence public and private support to innovation in order to rapidly scale up sustainable agricultural intensification (SAI) in the Global South.

 CoSAI promotes technical, policy, financial and social/institutional innovation in agricultural systems, to deliver the SDG objectives of food and nutrition security, social equity, resource use efficiency and an improved natural environment.